Topics on this page:

 - must provide a written disclosure statement that includes:

-- a disclosure that describes any corporate affiliation between the retailer and their suggested financing source
+- a description of any corporate affiliation between the retailer and their suggested financing source

-- a disclosure that the consumer borrower may obtain financing from any lender (and is not required to obtain financing from a lender suggested by the retailer); and
+- that the consumer borrower may obtain financing from any lender (and is not required to obtain financing from a lender suggested by the retailer); and

 - information regarding the rights of a consumer borrower and the procedure for filing a complaint with the